xiaoge26/tp/docs/DeveloperGuide.md

 ### UI-Component
 Class: `Ui.java`

-*  contains all code that interfaces directly with the CLI
+*  Contains all code that interfaces directly with the CLI

 ### Parser-Component
 Class: `Parser.java`

-* determines what the program would do with the input retrieved from the CLI
+* Determines what the program would do with the input retrieved from the CLI

 ### Account-Component
 Class: `Account.java`

 The `Account` component:

-* contains `name`, `balance`, `saveGoal`, `withdrawChecker` attribute
+* Contains `name`, `balance`, `saveGoal`, `withdrawChecker` attribute
-* stores and manages all the account details that pertains to one account
+* Stores and manages all the account details that pertains to one account

 ### AccountList-Component